kevinbarabash/beignet/design/mvp/08_other_differences.md

 Default imports/exports make it difficult to maintain consistent naming of variables across large projects.
 You'll still be able to import `default` using a named import to support TypeScript interop.

+## Autobinding

+One of the confusing aspects of using JavaScript is passing methods as callbacks.
+To avoid this confusion when a method is passed as a callback, Crochet will autobind it.